esperanca/personal_website/src/pages/cases/babylon.md

 **Reviews and contribution** - In order to drive contribution to components in weekly BAU work, we redesigned the product and design reviews, including engineers in the contribution process.

-![Reviews approach](/images/reviews-babylon.png "Driving adoption through feedback loops")
+![Reviews approach](/images/reviews-babylon.png "Driving adoption through feedback loops") More about how teams contributed to DNA in [this post](https://amyhupe.co.uk/articles/enabling-contribution-in-the-early-stages-of-the-babylon-design-system/) by Amy Hupe

-**Code Refactoring** -  To improve usability and accessibility issues, we refactored existing components and adopted design tokens for consistency across different platforms.
+**Code Refactoring** -  To improve usability and accessibility issues, we refactored existing components and adopted design tokens.

 **Documentation** - While Zeroheight was helpful for our initial documentation, we developed a custom documentation website with PWA, SSR, and CI/CD integration.
 This helped us to test our components in production environments.